 The deadline for submission/presentation of assessed work is detailed in the assessment calendar and in the individual module handbook.
-Written work will be submitted via Turnitin.
+In the majority of cases work will be submitted via Turnitin.
 Alternative arrangements for assessments that cannot be submitted in this way will be outlined in the module handbook.
 Please note for work submitted via Turnitin there is no additional requirement to also submit a hard copy.